 Despite playing longer, the 282 yard par 4 16th is actually easier to reach than the 15th playing dead downhill.
 A large bunker down the right at 180 yards and a progressively narrowing fairway stand between you and this green which slopes severely left-to-right and back-to-front.

 The 17th hole is the final par 3 on the course and among the most difficult.
 Officially 172 yards, this hole plays at least one club extra uphill to a large green that plays as almost a turtleback, repelling any shot near the edge.
 Bogey is not a bad score here.

 Fittingly, Van Cortlandt closes with another short par 4 at 280 yards.
 This is perhaps the most memorable hole on the course playing severely downhill as a semi-blind, slight dogleg left.
 The first fairway ends just 120 yards from the teebox after which the hole drops steeply downhill to a generous second fairway.
-This green slopes left-to-right defended by a bunker right.
+This green slopes back right-to-front left defended by a bunker right.